Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 SECC:

-Based on responses to Freedom of Information Act (FOIA) requests, 27 states and Washington, D.C. currently include one or more Planned Parenthood locations within their campaigns.[120]
+Based on responses to Freedom of Information Act (FOIA) requests, twenty-two (22) states and Washington, D.C. currently include one or more Planned Parenthood locations within their campaigns.[123]

 CFC:

 Planned Parenthood locations have successfully joined the CFC.
 For example, in the National/International section, donors will find International Planned Parenthood Federation, and the Planned Parenthood Federation of America.
-Within local sections, donors will commonly find numerous pregnancy help organizations (PHOs)[124] as well as pro-abortion organizations, such as local Planned Parenthoods.
-For example, a general search of “all zones” on January 29, 2025, produced 34 “Planned Parenthood” results.[125]
+Within local sections, donors will commonly find numerous PHOs as well as pro-abortion organizations, such as local Planned Parenthoods.
+For example, a general search of “all zones” on January 29, 2025, produced only 34 results for “Planned Parenthood.”[126]

 III.
 License Plates

 Based on research of DMVs throughout the country, four states currently offer a pro-choice plate option: Alaska, Nebraska, Pennsylvania, and Virginia.
-In three of these states (NE, PA, and VA), monies from pro-choice plates fund and/or advertise a local or regional Planned Parenthood.[126]
+In Alaska, the funds go towards the Alaska Children’s Trust, a state savings account that offers grants to programs that help to prevent child abuse.
+In the other three states, monies from pro-choice plates fund and/or advertise a local or regional Planned Parenthood.[127]

 Planned Parenthood Benefits from Any Government Funding

 Because money is fungible, Planned Parenthood still benefits as long it receives any government funding.
 Even if Planned Parenthood were to not use any of the hundreds of millions of dollars from government funding on abortion, it could redirect private funding that would have been used for its general operations to fund abortion.
-By its own admission in its 2022-2023 annual report, Planned Parenthood organizations financially contributed to “more than 50,000” abortions.”[127]
+By its own admission in 2022-2023 Planned Parenthood paid for “more than 50,000” abortions.”[128]

 IV.
 Private Contributions & Bequests

-Planned Parenthood obtains substantial money from private donations and bequests.
-Broken down by year according to their annual reports, money obtained from such contributions and bequests is as follows[128]:
+Planned Parenthood obtains substantial money from private donations and bequests, broken down by year according to their most recent annual report is as follows:

 - 2023-2024: $684.1 million[130]